 STATE OF NEW YORK

-2021-2022 Regular Sessions
+2023-2024 Regular Sessions

--- read once and referred to the Committee on Economic Development --
+referred to the Committee on Consumer Affairs and Protection --

 committee discharged, bill amended, ordered reprinted as amended and

 recommitted to said committee -- reported from committee, advanced to

 The People of the State of New York, represented in Senate and Assem-bly, do enact as follows: